kubauth/kubauth-doc/docs/30-user-guide/170-ldap-connector.md

           numericalIdAttr: uidNumber
     ```

-## LDAP configuration
+## LDAP Configuration

-If you need to configure another kind of LDAP server, each property is documented in the Helm chart value file.
-For convenience, below is the corresponding extract:
+If you need to configure a different type of LDAP server, each property is documented in the Helm chart values file.
+For convenience, the relevant extract is provided below:

 ???- abstract "values-ldap-commented.yaml"